Skip to main content

 About

-Dr. Stella Cousins is an ecosystem ecologist interested in understanding how and why forests change.
-She uses patterns measured in trees and forests such as growth, mortality, and community dynamics to reveal how ecosystems respond to human demands and disturbances.
-Her current research focuses on the drivers of tree mortality in California forests and the transformations that can be expected in ecosystems that experience rapid change.
-In earlier research she has examined forest carbon processes, air pollution impacts to montane forests, provision of watershed services, and the management of vegetated cultural landscapes.
+Dr. Stella Cousins is an ecologist interested in understanding how and why forests change.
+She uses patterns measured in trees and forests such as growth, mortality, and community dynamics to reveal how ecosystems respond to changing demands and disturbances.
+Her current research focuses on change in Great Lakes forests driven by beech leaf disease (BLD) and other novel species that have the potential to quickly transform ecosystem structure and function.
+In earlier research, she has examined forest mortality and carbon storage dynamics in the Sierra Nevada, air pollution impacts to montane forests, provision of watershed services, and the management of vegetated cultural landscapes.
 Her work leverages comprehensive surveys conducted by the USFS Forest Inventory and Analysis (FIA) Program, long-term monitoring, and measurements ranging from individual tree rings to whole forest structures.
 Dr. Cousins is broadly interested in how landscapes can be sustainably managed for multiple benefits, which often involves collaborating on multi-disciplinary teams and investing in place-based data collection.
-She is especially interested in social-environmental problems facing the Western United States.
 Prior to joining SEAS, Dr. Cousins was an Assistant Professor at California Polytechnic State University and a postdoctoral scholar at UC Berkeley.
 She completed her Ph.D. at UC Berkeley and was a graduate fellow at the National Socio-Environmental Synthesis Center (SESYNC).

 Publications